Quantum Origin of Diffraction from Bright and Dark States: Detector-oriented basis for single-photon diffraction

 Glauber's theory of optical coherence successfully predicts detection probabilities through the first-order correlation function.
 Specifically, the probability for a detector to absorb a single photon at an angle $\theta$ is governed by \cite{Glauber2}

 which quantifies the likelihood of exciting a sensor atom placed at that angular position.
-While this approach correctly predicts the far-field diffraction pattern, it does not explicitly reveal the underlying quantum dynamics that determine which components of the optical state couple to the detector.
-In particular, for single-slit diffraction, it remains unclear how a localized sensor atom selectively interacts with a specific collective mode among the continuum emerging from the slit, and how the spatial relationship between the detector and the photon state governs the energy transfer.
+While this approach correctly predicts the far-field diffraction pattern, it does not explicitly reveal the underlying quantum mechanism that determines which components of the optical state couple to the detector.
+In particular, for single-slit diffraction, it remains unclear how a localized sensor atom selectively interacts with a specific collective mode among the continuum emerging from the single slit, and how the spatial relationship between the detector and the photon state governs the energy exchange.

 To address the aforementioned questions, we develop a quantum description of single-slit diffraction by introducing a detector-oriented basis.
-The central idea is to construct a complete orthonormal set of states $\{ |\psi_n(\theta) \rangle \}_{n \in \mathbb{Z}}$ associated with the detection direction $\theta$ (see Fig. \ref{Fig}).
-These states are defined as
+The central idea is to construct a complete orthonormal set of states $\{|\psi_n(\theta) \rangle \}_{n \in \mathbb{Z}}$ associated with the detection direction $\theta$ (see Fig. \ref{Fig}).
+These detector-oriented basis states are defined as